cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ### A subword about theory and practice

-Another saving grace in the implementation is that sub-word integral primitive types (`boolean`, `byte`, `char`, `short`) are automatically widened to `int` for purposes of some of the internal forms created, so we end up being concerned about only six types in some of the translation and build-up steps.
+Another saving grace in the implementation is that sub-word integral primitive types (`boolean`, `byte`, `char`, `short`) are automatically widened to `int` for purposes of some of the internal structures created, so we end up being concerned with only six types for the most part (seven in JDK 9-11).
 This helps improve internal sharing a lot.
 The number of classes generated in practice does look closer to `2^5*7^4 = 76832` in JDK 11, `2^5*6^4 = 41472` in JDK 12 and `6^4 = 1296` in JDK 13.
 Various implementation details make us use need more in some cases, and fewer in others.